 Often Coffee Tables Second as Ottomans

 Who doesn’t love to kick their feet up in front of a fire?
 Whether Amy and her family are watching TV, surfing the internet or reading a book we needed the tabletop decor to be unfussy and carefree.
-I added a set of wooden Americana Whitewashed Weathered Wood Trays for containing books, candles, remotes and seasonal decor.
+I added a set of wooden trays for containing books, candles, remotes and seasonal decor.
 This sturdy set of wooden trays with metal handles are ideal for eating and snacking in addition to entertaining with.

 Nothing says Fall like Candles